 Apr 20 at 7 PM

-A dream cast assembles for Strauss’s grand Viennese comedy.
-Soprano Lise Davidsen is the aging Marschallin, opposite mezzo-soprano Isabel Leonard as her lover Octavian and soprano Erin Morley as Sophie, the beautiful younger woman who steals his heart.
-Bass Günther Groissböck returns as the churlish Baron Ochs, and Markus Brück is Sophie’s wealthy father, Faninal.
+A sterling cast assembles for Strauss’s grand Viennese comedy.
+Soprano Lise Davidsen is the aging Marschallin, opposite mezzo-soprano Samantha Hankey as her lover Octavian and soprano Erin Morley as Sophie, the beautiful younger woman who steals his heart.
+Bass Günther Groissböck returns as the churlish Baron Ochs, and Brian Mulligan is Sophie’s wealthy father, Faninal.
 Maestro Simone Young takes the Met podium to oversee Robert Carsen’s fin-de-siècle staging.